My Little Town

 "My Little Town" is a 1975 song by the American duo Simon & Garfunkel.
 It was written by Paul Simon, who produced the track along with Art Garfunkel and Phil Ramone.
 The song was included on the 1975 solo releases from both Simon (Still Crazy After All These Years) and Garfunkel (Breakaway).
 It would not appear on any of the duo's albums until the 1997 anthology box set Old Friends and the 1999 compilation album The Best of Simon and Garfunkel.
 It was the first single release credited to the duo since the 1972 release of "America", released in conjunction with Simon and Garfunkel's Greatest Hits.

 History

 In 1970 Simon and Garfunkel decided to part ways and record their own solo material.
 In June 1972 they were asked to sing at a political benefit concert for United States presidential candidate George McGovern at Madison Square Garden, New York City.
-During this hiatus, Garfunkel worked as a teacher in Connecticut, a draftsman in New York and a math tutor in Los Angeles, before working on a solo album himself, coincidentally, at the same time as Simon.
+During this hiatus, Garfunkel worked as a teacher in Connecticut, a draftsman in New York and a math tutor in Los Angeles before working on a solo album, coincidentally at the same time as Simon.